Shiv16100/wish/README.md

 - **Priority System**: Mark important wishes with a star
 - **Progress Tracking**: Mark wishes as completed when achieved
 - **Categories**: Organize wishes by different categories
-- **Cross-Device Sync**: Automatically syncs across all devices - no setup needed!
+- **Real-Time Sync**: Firebase-powered real-time synchronization across all devices
 - **Offline Support**: Works offline with local storage backup
 - **Responsive Design**: Works perfectly on desktop and mobile
 - **Filter Options**: View all, pending, completed, or priority wishes